catdeal3r/xuehua/README.md

 ## Subsystems

-The individual systems that make up xuehua.
+The individual systems that make up Xuehua.

 **Planner** - Evaluates a Xuehua project to generate a package dependency graph.